pingcap/docs/reference/tiflash/maintain.md

     LD_LIBRARY_PATH=./ ./tiflash version
     ```

 - Check the TiFlash version by referring to the TiFlash log.
-For the log path, see [[logger] in the tiflash.toml configuration file](/reference/tiflash/configuration.md#configuration-file-tiflashtoml).
+For the log path, see the [logger] part in [Configure the `tiflash.toml` file](/reference/tiflash/configuration.md#configure-the-`tiflash.toml`-file).
 For example:

     ```
     <information>: TiFlash version: TiFlash 0.2.0 master-375035282451103999f3863c691e2fc2